UNIVERSITY OF WISCONSIN River Falls

 Courses that are registered on an audit basis will appear on the students official transcript with an "audit" indicated as the grade, and there will not be any credit awarded for the course.
 Wisconsin residents who are 60 years of age or older by the first day of the term may audit a course without paying the credit fees.
 For more information on tuition and fees associated with auditing a course, please visit the Tuition and Fees section of the Student Billing page.

 Courses taken under the pass/fail system will be considered only as elective courses, unless it is a course offered only on a pass/fail basis, such as student teaching and cooperative internships in CAFES.
 These courses will not complete any specific requirements other than the overall credit requirement.
-A Registration for a Pass/Fail Course Form must be completed and turned into the Registrar's Office before the end of the second week of each semester.
+A Pass/Fail form must be submitted and approved before the end of the second week of each semester.
 After the second week of the semester students may not change either to or from a pass/fail basis, or after the first week of a summer session.
 The form requires a signature from the student's advisor and the Dean of the college.
 There is a list of provisions on the back of the form that every student should read through and discuss with their advisor before choosing to take a course on a pass/fail basis.

 Students will receive an "S" grade for passing the class which will be counted towards their total credits, but not towards their GPA.
 If a student does not pass the course they will receive a "U" for an unsatisfactory grade, which is treated as an "F" and does affect the students GPA in the same way.